claraqin/Nitrogen-Balance-Corn-County/README.md

 Background
 ----------

-This is a part of the EDF Sustainable Agriculture program's pilot project for the remote sensing of excess nitrogen on cultivated lands.

-The main barrier to successfully deploying a satellite-based remote sensing system for targeted fertilizer conservation programs is the lack of sufficient ground-truthed field-scale fertilizer application data.
+The main barrier to successfully deploying a satellite-based monitoring system for targeted fertilizer conservation programs is the lack of sufficient ground-truthed field-scale fertilizer application data.
 In theory, if we could receive annual reports of yield, crop type, and nitrogen (N) fertilizer application rate from each field in the U.S., we could develop a crude N-balance prediction system that operates at the field-scale.
 However, this data is elusive in part because of the legitimate concern for farmers' privacy rights.
 A recent study from Iowa State University reported that "30% of farmers agreed that government use of remote sensing and other tools to identify issues on private land is an invasion of privacy" (Arbuckle, 2013).

 In this pilot project, **we do not attempt to predict field-scale attributes using satellite remote sensing**.
 Instead, we attempt to predict the mean and heterogeneity of **N-balance at the county scale**.